Xavier577/jamb_bot/README.md

 ```

-and if done correctly it should as you for your utme registration number, your username/email and your password
+and if done correctly it should ask you for your utme registration number, your username/email and your password in the terminal/command_prompt